0xpeppermint/seidemon/README.md

 - typescript ```npm install -g typescript```
 - ts-node ```npm install -g ts-node```

 # Set-up

-1) Clone repo
+1) Clone this repository
-2) Navigate to the repo and perform the initial setup:
+2) Navigate to the repository and perform the initial setup:

+- Install dependencies ```npm install```
-- ```ts-node seidemon.ts load-wallet``` - enter your 12-word SEI mnemonic
+- Enter 12-word mnemonic ```ts-node seidemon.ts load-wallet```
-- ```ts-node seidemon.ts load-rpc``` - enter SEI rpc url
+- Optionally, provide a SEI RPC ```ts-node seidemon.ts load-rpc```

 # Usage
-- ```ts-node lighthouse.ts snipe``` - enter pool address
+- ```ts-node lighthouse.ts snipe```

 # Notes
-- Use solely at your own risk.
-Keep minimal funds on the sniping wallet.
+- Use at your own risk.
+Keep minimum funds on the sniping wallet.
-- On Mac a sound notification will be played when a simulation is successful
+- A sound notification is played when a simulation is successful (e.g. pair is live)
-- First wallet path is used from the provided mnemonic
+- The first wallet path is used from the provided mnemonic
+- Default (public) RPC is not stable during network congestion
 - DM for [support](https://twitter.com/0xpeppermint)
 - [New pool monitor](https://t.me/sei_deploys) by [@guappy_eth](https://twitter.com/guappy_eth)